Top tech startup news for today, Tuesday, July 16, 2019

 Twitter gets a makeover and major redesign.
-After a long year of familiar home page, Twitter thinks it’s time for a make over.
+After a long year of the familiar home page, Twitter thinks it’s time for a make-over.
 The popular social website just got a major redesign.
-The new look began rolling out to users worldwide on Monday afternoon.
+The new-look began rolling out to users worldwide on Monday afternoon.
 The company said changes were made to create an even more “accessible and universal way to join the conversations [people] care about.”
-That’s important as the company looks for way to further increase its user base.
+That’s important as the company looks for ways to further increase its user base.

 UK fintech startup Curve scores $55 million to help consolidate all bank cards into a single smart card and app; now valued at $0.25 billion.
 In a record year for Fintech investments, Curve is now amongst the top 5 UK Consumer Fintechs.
 Today, a London, England-based fintech platform that consolidates all bank cards into a single smart card and app, announced it has secured $55 million from a leading group of investors as part of a successful Series B funding round, valuing the company at a quarter of a billion dollars.
 Curve will use the funds from its latest Series B to accelerate its product development and introduce new experiences.